ATFutures/who/README.md

     </p>
     </div>

 The "completeness" is also observed to vary by road classes, from trunk roads (major road) having the highest completeness level, to the residential (unpaved) with the lowest completeness level.
-Even, in the rural districts, the majority of the trunk roads are properly well captured, with a very small number of primary roads, while the residential roads are almost non-existent.
+Even in the rural districts where the general completeness level is very poor, the trunk road class are the only well-captured roads.

 Kathmandu
 ---------